tejas7535/storybookM3/libs/shared/ui/header/README.md

 @Input() platformTitle: string;

+@Input() link?: string; // an optional ngRouter link attached to the header title.

 // Output:
 @Output() readonly toggle: EventEmitter<void> = new EventEmitter(); // is emitted when the burger icon was clicked
 ```